cristianozanca/greenlemon/README.md

 1) Click "Donload ZIP" button on the top right menu of this page.

-2) Rename the file from angularpress-master.zip to angularpress.zip
+2) Rename the file from greentheme-master.zip to greentheme.zip

-3) Go to Appearance > Themes and activate AngularPress
+3) Go to Appearance > Themes and activate GreenTheme

 4) Install these two Wordpress plugins: